Vasuram18/Restaurant-Menu/README.md

 # Restaurant Menu

 This project is a simple restaurant menu web page created using HTML, CSS, and JavaScript.
-It allows users to navigate through different categories of the menu, such as Chinese Starters, Main Courses, Desserts, and Drinks.
+It allows users to navigate through different categories of the menu, such as Appetizers, Main Courses, Desserts, and Drinks.

 ## Features